 Sec.
 C1-50-2.
-Proceeding on Condemnation51.
+Proceeding on Condemnation.

-The procedure for the condemnation of any land shall be that set forth in the Connecticut General Statutes or where appropriate, the condemnation procedure provided for in this Charter.
-Initial notice of the condemnation shall be made in accordance with Sec.
-C8-60-4.
+The procedure for the condemnation of any land shall be that set forth in the [Connecticut] General Statutes or where appropriate, the condemnation procedure provided for in this Charter.
+Initial notice of the condemnation shall be made in accordance with Sec. >C8-60-4 [of this Charter].
 In those instances where this Charter conflicts with the General Statutes, the condemnation procedure shall be in accordance with the General Statutes.
+(Referendum 11-8-1977; Referendum 11-3-1987; Referendum 11-7-1995; Referendum 11-6-2012)

 Sec.
 C1-50-3.
-Acquisition and Disposition of Real Estate52.
+Disposition of Real Estate.

 No purchase or lease of real estate by the City and no sale or lease of any real estate belonging to the City shall be valid unless approved by the Mayor, the Planning Board, the Board of Finance and the Board of Representatives.
+The Board of Representatives is authorized to enact [ordinances] < Ordinances governing the purchase, sale, lease or other disposition of such real estate.
+(Referendum 11-8-1977; Referendum 11-3-1987; Referendum 11-7-1995)